Trip Advisor 2014 Certificate of Excellence.

 As seen on BBC TV news http://youtu.be/ZYHet6bPBVQ

-First offered for public rental in 2012, this has been the family holiday home since it was rebuilt in 2004.
+This has been the family holiday home since it was rebuilt in 2004.
 The Hustons have farmed this land for almost 200 years.
 Feel free to roam around the 50 acres, with or without dogs.
 (No livestock to worry about.)

 In the cosy living room there are rough walls, the TV and a comfortable L-shaped settee.
 Great to retreat to on a winter's evening, or to get away from the rest of the house!

 Downstairs there are two bedrooms, one with twin beds and one single, plus a bathroom with large walk-in power shower.

 Upstairs is the Master bedroom - spacious and comfortable - and a walk-in linen cupboard and a private dedicated bathroom.
 This massive bathroom has a large two-door power shower, a free-standing bath in the middle of the room and a comfy chair should you want company while you soak.

 With top golf courses all around, and great beaches the house is popular with golfers and families with dogs, or without.Bushmills Distillery and the Giants Causeway are only 15 minutes away, and if you don't fancy driving the farmhouse is set 300m from a main bus route - 3 miles takes you to Coleraine (trains to Belfast, Dublin or Derry) or Portrush.

 Usually rented for complete weeks, shorter periods of 3 nights or more off peak, please ask.

 Please also LIKE our Facebook page The Huston Farmhouse Portrush, and follow us on Twitter @HustonFarmhouse

 |Nearest beach||Portrush West Strand 5 km|

 |Will consider||Corporate bookings, House swap|